syncfusion-content/ej2-javascript-docs/ej2-javascript/installation-and-upgrade/installation-using-web-installer.md

 domainurl: ##DomainURL##
 ---

-# Installation using Web Installer
+# Installation using web installer

 You can refer to the [Download](https://ej2.syncfusion.com/documentation/installation-and-upgrade/download/) section to learn how to get the JavaScript – EJ2 trial or licensed installer.